matplotlib/matplotlib/doc/devel/development_workflow.rst

 complicated change or some code you are not happy with.

-If you don't think your request is ready to be merged, just say so in your pull request message.
-This is still a good way of getting some preliminary code review.
+If you don't think your request is ready to be merged, just say so in your pull request message and use the "Draft PR" feature of GitHub.
+This is a good way of getting some preliminary code review.

 Some other things you might want to do
 ======================================